tiktok/tiktok-opensdk-ios/README.md

 ## Introduction

 TikTok OpenSDK is a framework that enables your users to log into your app with their TikTok accounts and share images and videos to TikTok.
-This SDK is available for download through CocoaPods.
+This SDK is available for download through Swift Package Manager.

 ## Getting Started